F.A.Q.

 What inspired you to start writing poetry?

-Can I book you for an event at my college/university/company/organization/high school/middle school/festival/conference?
+Can I book you for an event or artist residency at my college/university/independent school/company/law firm/organization/festival/conference?

 Absolutely!
 Click here and let’s do it.